franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Guanxi Lu Personal Statement.md

 ## Special Design Decisions
 ### Introduction of `ALUSrcA` Signal for `SrcA` Input Selection

-In the lab's example design, there is only one `ALUSrc` signal, which is used to select the input value for `SrcB`.
+In the coursework's example design, there is only one `ALUSrc` signal, which is used to select the input value for `SrcB`.
 However, for the implementation of the `LUI` and `AUIPC` instructions (functions detailed [above](#implementation-of-lui-and-auipc-instructions)), we introduced an additional multiplexer (MUX) to select the input for `SrcA`.
 This addition allows for two input options: `PC` and `RD1`.
 The control logic for this is summarized in the table below:

 | Instruction | ALUSrcA | ALUSrcB |
 |-------------|---------|---------|